Gitjas/ChattyImoen/README.md

 Comments and bug reports can be directed to the Chatty Imoen thread in the [BGEE Mods forum at Beamdog](https://forums.beamdog.com/categories/bg%3Aee-mods).
 If the thread is inaccessible, you can contact [AstroBryGuy](https://forums.beamdog.com/profile/AstroBryGuy) on the Beamdog forums.

+## Acknowledgements

+To the Beamdog team - Thanks for giving us the Enhanced Editions and now Siege Of Dragonspear!
+I look forward to playing your next adventure.

+To the BG Modding community - you rock!
+Without you, we wouldn't have the tools to create mods or the examples you have set for other modders to follow.
+Thanks!

+Chatty Imoen is not developed, supported, or endorsed by Beamdog or Wizards of the Coast.

+## License

+The .tp2 code ONLY is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

+All images, sounds, and game text used by this mod are copyright Beamdog or Wizards of the Coast.

 ## Version History

 Version 1 - April 6, 2016